John Baynes: Life

-Baynes was born at Middleham, Yorkshire, and educated at Richmond Grammar School in the same county, under Anthony Temple.
-Proceeding to Trinity College, Cambridge, he graduated B.A. in 1777, gaining one of Dr. Smith's prizes for philosophy and the first medal for classics.
+Baynes was born at Middleham, Yorkshire, the son of the solicitor William Baynes (1731–1811), later of Embsay Kirk.
+He was educated at Bradford School under Benjamin Butler, and then at Richmond Grammar School, under Anthony Temple.

+Matriculating in 1773 at Trinity College, Cambridge, Baynes graduated B.A. in 1777, gaining a Smith's Prize (2nd place) and the medal for classics (1st place).
+In 1779 he was elected a fellow of Trinity, and remained one until his death.
 In 1780 he took his M.A.